Top task management apps

 Price tier: Free / Pro plan available

-Todoist is a well-established choice for individuals who need a clean, structured to-do list that works across web, mobile, browser, and email.
-Labels, priorities, recurring tasks, and natural language input make it effective for everything from daily task management to multi-week projects.
-Less suited to large team collaboration, but strong for managing individual workloads.
+Todoist is a long-standing pick for anyone who wants a clean, structured to-do list across web, mobile, browser, and email.
+Labels, priorities, recurring tasks, and natural-language input handle everything from a daily list to a multi-week project.
+It's weaker for large team collaboration but strong for managing your own workload.

 ClickUp